 vTPM Design Goals

-In order to ensure that we have a virtual TPM that is trustworthy and can be used in the same manner as a physical TPM, rather than a mere TPM emulator which provides the same API, there are certain design goals and challenges that.
+In order to ensure that we have a virtual TPM that is trustworthy and can be used in the same manner as a physical TPM, rather than a mere TPM emulator which provides the same API, there are certain design goals and challenges that must be met.
 Many of these properties are provided for free by physical TPMs due to the simple fact of their physicality.
 (Physical objects cannot, for example, be freely copied.)
-Others have to do with the Note that the following are not requirements in a formal sense, but are rather motivating reasons for the requirements elsewhere in the specification.
+Others have to do with the use cases for virtual TPMs.
+Note that the following are not requirements in a formal sense, but are rather motivating reasons for the requirements elsewhere in the specification.

 vTPM secrets should be protected from disclosure and tampering both when the vTPM is off, and when it is running.

 vTPM keys should only be accessible to the vTPM itself, or (when necessary) to measured components in the TCB.
-All vTPM data should be encrypted when the vTPM is off, and the vTPM must have some mechanism (usually enforced by the ) preventing untrusted components from accessing its secrets during operation.
+All vTPM data should be encrypted when the vTPM is off, and the vTPM must have some mechanism (usually enforced by the VMM) preventing untrusted components from accessing its secrets during operation.

 vTPMs should be unique.